List of 2024 United States cannabis reform proposals: State legislation and initiatives

 In Anchorage, Alaska the Assembly tried to pass a local ordinance to allow additional methods for dispensaries to sell cannabis.
 These methods include; sales by drive-thru, Internet and by phone.
 Police Chief Michael Kerle opposed these measures which were eventually voted down.

 In Connecticut, William Tong, Connecticut Attorney General, filed civil court actions against 7 dispensaries citing packaging and dosage complications.

 Kentucky HB 72 was introduced in early January by Nima Kulkarni to legalize possession but not sales of cannabis.

 The governor of Wisconsin, Tony Evers (D), said in early January that he would sign a medical cannabis bill if it was passed by the legislature.
 The bill, which includes state-run dispensaries, was introduced on January 8 by lawmakers in the majority-Republican state assembly.

 On January 3, Erica Layon (R) introduced New Hampshire HB 1633, adult-use legalization.
 The bill passed by 239-136 house vote on April 11, 2024.
 It was passed by the Senate Judiciary Committee on May 8, with 36 pages of amendments, then passed by the senate on May 16.
 An amended bill was returned from bicameral conference committee on June 5.
 On June 13, the bill passed 14-10 in the New Hampshire Senate, then was tabled (killed) in the House.

 Around January 7, the Hawaii Attorney General released an over 300-page draft legalization bill to be considered by the state legislature.
 A state senate legalization bill, SB3335, was introduced on January 24.
 Hawaii SB 2487 was introduced around January 26.
-On February 13, SB3335 was passed by both the Human Services Committee and the Judiciary Committee committee, and was on its way for a second reading in the state senate.
+On February 13, SB3335 was passed by both the Human Services Committee and the Judiciary Committee, and was on its way for a second reading in the state senate.
 By the end of February, Ways and Means had passed the bill and it was cleared for a third reading.
 The state senate passed the bill on March 5.
 By March 19, the senate bill had cleared all house committees it was assigned to but one, the house finance committee, prior to a house floor vote.

 In January, Washington state legislator Shelley Kloba introduced HB 2194, a bill that would allow home grow.
 The bill was killed in the House Appropriations Committee.

 Virginia SB 448, allowing regulated sales in the state where possession was legalized in 2021, was introduced by state senator Aaron Rouse in 2023 and was advanced by committee in January 2024.
 It was approved by a second committee on January 31, before the final Finance and Appropriations Committee hearing that precedes a possible floor vote.